sgmeyer/RequestCorrelation.Owin/README.md

 Install-Package RequestCorrelation.Owin
 ```

-Once, the NuGet package has been installed open the Startup.cs file and add the following code.
-It is helpful to have this middleware be the first executed.
+The OWIN specification states the `owin.RequestId` data is optional for the host to include.
+In many scenarios this data will already exist.
+If you add the following middleware to the OWIN application it will generate a value for `owin.RequestId` if it already exists.
+In the event your host already populates this data it will use the value assigned and add it using a request and response header.

 ```csharp
 // This code snipet uses the default values for CorrelationIdProperties.